 - ½ bunch of cilantro

-The key is to make each piece even in order to make the dish look pleasing visually.
+- The key is to make each tiny piece evenly sized in order to make the dish look pleasing visually.

 **You can make this a dairy free recipe by boiling in water until the water evaporates and serving it “dry”, or add chicken broth or stock and serve it in a bit of liquid.
 You can also substitute oil for the butter.